g3492/vzborg/README.md

 Backup guest 201 with default options.

-`vzborg backup --id all  --config remote-repo`
+`vzborg backup --id all  --config remote-repo --fs-backup yes`

-Backup all guests in proxmox node with default options using configuration file remote-repo.
+Backup all guests in proxmox node with default options using configuration file remote-repo and performing a file system based backup of it's containers.

 `vzborg backup --id '101 102 307' --mode stop --purge`